pharo-iot/Firmata/pharofirmata-api.md

 At present two announcements are implemented:

-- `FirmataPinChange` this it triggered when a digital input pin changes state.
+- `FirmataPinChange` this is triggered when a digital input pin changes state.
 It has the methods `#pinNr`and`#pinValue`to indicate which pin changed and to what value.
 - `FirmataStepperFinished` which signals the completion of a (legacy) stepper move, with the method `#stepperNr` indicating which stepper finished moving.

 You subscribe to an announcement with:
-`subscription := arduino when: AnAnnouncementClass do: aBlock`or `subscription := arduino when: AnAnnounceentClass send: aSelector to: anObject`
+`subscription := arduino when: AnAnnouncementClass do: aBlock`or `subscription := arduino when: AnAnnouncementClass send: aSelector to: anObject`

 You can cancel a subscription with:
 `arduino removeSubscription: aSubscription`